Zirou Qiu

 Zirou Qiu, Chen Chen, Madhav Marathe, S.S.
 Ravi, Daniel Rosenkrantz, Richard Stearns, Anil Vullikanti.

 Keywords.
-Anti-coordination games; dynamical systems; Nash equilibrium, convergence time
+Game theory; Nash equilibrium, convergence time

 Airborne Disease Transmission During Indoor Gatherings over Multiple Time Scales: Modeling Framework and Policy Implications